18F/18f.gsa.gov/_posts/2019-12-10-announcing-the-18f-national-security-and-intelligence-portfolio.md

 The first iteration of this idea was the creation of the [Human Services Portfolio](https://github.com/18F/human-services/blob/master/README.md#current-projects), an internal team working with federal and state agencies that support health and human service programs.
 Building on our work over the last several years in the Department of Defense and intelligence community, we’ve put together another team to support our partners in this field—the **18F National Security and Intelligence Portfolio**.

 This team will include staff from a range of disciplines from across 18F that are well suited to address the particular challenges agencies face in adopting or acquiring new digital solutions in support of national defense.
-They will partner with traditional defense and intelligence agencies, as well as other agencies working on projects related to national defense.
+They will partner with traditional defense and intelligence agencies,  civilian agencies working on projects related to national defense, and the private industry to better ensure delivery of high-quality digital services.

 ## Why a Focus on National Security and Intelligence?